schalk-and-friends/t3-trial/README.md

 ## Mission
 1. Fork this Repo into your own Github Account
 2. Create a Powermail contact form with the possibility to register for a newsletter as an optional option.
-If the option for a newsletter registration has been chosen a additional opt-in process for e-mail verification should be triggered.
-If the option has not been chosen no opt-in process is needed.
+If the option for a newsletter registration has been chosen, a additional opt-in process for e-mail verification should be triggered.
+If the option has not been chosen, no opt-in process is needed.
 3. Create a Powermail form holding the following fields
  - Firstname (text)
  - Lastname (text)